2021.02

 Monitoring

-• Status APIs, endpoints served by Druid that return system state representing the health and performance of the cluster.
+• Status APIs, endpoints served by Apache Druid that return system state representing the health and performance of the cluster.

 • In cloud deployments, you can further enable monitoring of the metadata store (Amazon RDS, by default) using CloudWatch.
 See Monitoring the metadata store with CloudWatch for more information.